 Your Humber-issued email address is considered an official means of communication and will be used for correspondence from Humber.
 You are responsible for monitoring your Humber email account regularly while abroad.

 Social media can be an excellent way to keep in touch with friends and family while abroad.
 Just as you would at home, however, consider how others will view your posts and pictures.
 Your readers will form an opinion about the people, cultures, and organizations you write about based on your comments.
 Be respectful in what you post and ensure that you represent others fairly.
 There will be days when you feel frustrated and/or homesick, but those feelings will pass.
 Be mindful posting on social media at these times as it may cause your family and friends to worry unnecessarily, when you’ve moved on.
 In addition, making negative comments on social media can have enduring consequences for you and those you have criticized, even when it’s not your intention.

 As a traveler abroad, you are seen by others to represent not only yourself, but also your family, your community, Humber, your culture, your country and even your gender!
 You have a great opportunity to leave a positive impression by always acting responsibly, and by being open-minded and respectful of other people and cultures.

-As a guideline, when you enter the required Student Travel Registry, you agree to:
+As a guideline, when you enter the required HALO Registry, you agree to: